 But it was for his return to Mayberry in the 1990s that fans are probably most appreciative of George, because that’s when most fans first got to know him and wife Stephanie, who was always by his side.

 Whenever George was in a room or on a stage, there was no missing him.
 He had a commanding presence, punctuated by his booming, rich baritone voice.
-(His everyday speaking voice was like Gomer Pyle's singing voice!)
-There was no need for a microphone to hear George all the way to the back of an auditorium or even an amphitheater.
+(His everyday speaking voice was like Gomer Pyle’s singing voice!)
+There was no need for a microphone to hear George all the way in the back of an auditorium or even an amphitheater.

 In a profile about George some years ago, a writer described George as a “Renaissance man” of the Outer Banks.
 And it’s true.
 George was an accomplished performer, a longtime educator and a devoted public servant.

 Through it all, George was incredibly humble.
-He knew better than almost anyone else could ever know what an amazing gift it was to have been on TAGS--even for just a few moments.
+He knew better than almost anyone else could ever know what an amazing gift it was to have been on TAGS–even for just a few moments.
 He embraced every minute of being at Mayberry Days and shared his gratitude with fans.

 Mayberry Days is a celebration of many wonderful people, values, feelings and relationships.
 George represented all of them.
 And he always will.

 Family was foremost for George.
 In addition to wife Stephanie, survivors include son Jamie and his wife, Nam Sayavong; daughter Shannon Dudley and her husband, Rolfe Dudley; and four grandchildren, all of Kill Devil Hills.

 A memorial service will be held at 2:00 p.m. on Sunday, July 23, at Kitty Hawk United Methodist Church with the Rev. Betsy Haas officiating.